TLDR

 Organizations moving off spreadsheets typically need a platform that covers donor records, gift tracking, and acknowledgments without requiring significant configuration.
 Bloomerang, Keela, and Little Green Light all fit this profile.
 For organizations moving off spreadsheets for both donor tracking and grant compliance, GrantPipe covers both without requiring a second system.

-Which nonprofit CRM has the best reviews?
+What nonprofit CRM software has the best user reviews?